j0uni/rtl_icecast/README.md

 The main target usage for this app is to stream your local HAM FM repeater audio to your public shoutcast/icecast server with just a RTL-SDR USB-receiver and for example Raspberry Pi.
 It can be used to stream broadcast FM too, of course.

+This program also contains a scanner functionality which one can use for example to scan your local airbands or monitor all local HAM radio FM channels, and much more.

 The app is native app and uses the RTL-SDR on hardware level directly.
 No need to pipe or install anything extra.
 This works out of the box (well, I hope!).

 ## Features

 - Wide and Narrow FM demodulation
 - AM (Amplitude Modulation) demodulation
+- Scanning functionality (user defined frequency list)
 - Adjustable squelch with threshold and hold time
 - Low-cut filter with configurable frequency (to cut off FM repeater tone-squelch)
 - Real-time status display with signal strength meter